Gavin-Yeah/todo-application/README.md

 ### summary

-1. use mongoDB and mongoose for database management
+1. Use mongoDB and mongoose for database management
 2. Use Express.js to create RESTful routes.
 3. Use CORS middleware to allow frontend-backend communication.